mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 While integrating with Stripe, I noticed that their JavaScript library [collected user data from my site](/stripe-recording-its-customers/).
 My blog post about the issue [reached #1 on Hacker News](https://news.ycombinator.com/item?id=22936818) and prompted [a response from Stripe's CEO](https://news.ycombinator.com/item?id=22937303). *The Register* also [interviewed me](https://www.theregister.co.uk/2020/04/22/stripe_defends_mouse_measuring_javascript/) about the story.

-Stripe made several changes the week following my post, and I published [a follow-up ](/stripe-update/) with my thoughts on Stripe's changes.
-This post also reached [the front page of Hacker News](https://news.ycombinator.com/item?id=23034924), though it generated [a more measured response](http://hnrankings.info/23034924/).
+Stripe made several changes the week following my post, and I published [a follow-up ](/stripe-update/) with my thoughts.
+That post also reached [the front page of Hacker News](https://news.ycombinator.com/item?id=23034924), though it generated [a more muted response](http://hnrankings.info/23034924/).

-The response was overall positive, but it is the most hostility I've seen in response to anything I've published.
-Partly, I think Stripe is so beloved in the tech community that people feel protective against anyone criticizing the company.
-Also, my post is about the correct way to weigh fraud protection against user privacy, and people have strong opinions about what balance is correct.

 ## Stats